 This medicine may increase your risk of developing infections.
 Avoid being near people who are sick or have infections while you or your child are receiving this medicine.
 Wash your hands often.
 Tell your doctor if you have any kind of infection before you start receiving this medicine.
 Also tell your doctor if you have ever had an infection that would not go away or an infection that kept coming back.

 Call your doctor right away if you or your child start to have a cough that will not go away, weight loss, night sweats, fever, chills, or flu-like symptoms, such as a runny or stuffy nose, headache, blurred vision, or feeling generally ill.
 These may be signs that you have an infection.

 This medicine may cause a rare condition called fat overload syndrome.
 Tell your doctor right away if you or your child have a fever, chills, cough, sore throat, right upper abdominal or stomach pain and fullness, or unusual bleeding, bruising, or weakness.

 Call your doctor if you or your child have redness, swelling, pain, or infection at the injection site.

-This medicine may cause electrolyte imbalance, fluid overload, and aluminum toxicity (too much aluminum in the blood).
+This medicine may cause electrolyte imbalance, fluid overload, and aluminum toxicity (too much aluminum in the blood), which may damage the brain and can be life-threatening.
 Talk to your doctor if you have concerns.